 How Cloud is powering mobile games

 Will mobile gaming remain a temporary digital distraction?
-What makes mobile or online gaming a preferred medium for entertainment?
+Why is mobile or online gaming favored as a medium for entertainment?
 The accessibility and capacity to deliver distinctive experiences to gamers are vital factors in its appeal.

-Activision Blizzard, the publishers of the popular Call of Duty video game series.
-They leverage the AWS platform to run real-time analytics and machine learning pipelines on AWS platform to deliver personalized experiences to millions of players.
+Another prominent example is Activision Blizzard, the publisher of the renowned Call of Duty video game series.
+They leverage the AWS platform to run real-time analytics and machine learning pipelines, delivering personalized experiences to millions of players.

-In fact, 90% of the world’s biggest public game companies are leveraging hyperscalers like AWS to develop faster, reliable, smarter and innovative gameplay for players.
+In fact, a staggering 90 percent of the world’s largest public game companies are utilizing hyper scalers like AWS to develop faster, more reliable, more thoughtful, and more innovative gameplay for their players.

 Cloud game streaming: The next big thing?

-Much like content streaming services like Netflix or Amazon, the backend storage and processing of the games happen in cloud data centers, while users can stream graphics on to their devices.
-Advances in cloud computing allow real-time inputs and ultra-low latency that are characteristics of gaming.
+Much like content streaming services like Netflix or Amazon, the backend storage and processing of the games happen in cloud data centers, while users can stream graphics onto their devices.
+Advances in cloud computing allow real-time inputs and ultra-low latency, which are gaming characteristics.

-With powerful new entrants in the market, cloud-native games are predicted to disrupt the gaming space in the near future by redefining gameplay experience.
-Mainstream gaming is set to transform into a new avatar and it’s all thanks to Cloud!
+With powerful new entrants in the market, cloud-native games are predicted to disrupt the gaming space in the near future by redefining the gameplay experience.
+Mainstream gaming is set to transform into a new avatar, and it’s all thanks to Cloud!